 - diseases and risk factors that may be present without any symptoms but have important effects on health, such as high blood pressure or high blood cholesterol.

 The data from a HES help align health policy with population needs.

-In 2018 the sixth Belgian Health Interview Survey (HIS) will be organised.
-Information on the health status, lifestyle, health care use and socio-demographic characteristics will be collected among a representative sample of 11.300 people residing in Belgium.
+In 2018, the sixth Belgian Health Survey (HIS) was organised.
+Information on health status, lifestyle, health care and socio-demographic characteristics was collected from a representative sample of 11,611 residents of Belgium.

-The HES will include a short additional questionnaire, a physical examination and the collection of a blood sample.
-The physical examination consists of the measurement of height, weight, waist circumference and blood pressure.
-Laboratory blood analyses include the measurement of glucose and cholesterol in the blood.
-The results will be transferred to Sciensano in a coded way, ensuring that participants cannot be identified.
-Through a unique identification code it will be possible to link the HES data with information from the same people that is obtained in the HIS.
+The HES 2018 included a physical examination, blood sample collection and urine collection.
+The physical examination consisted of the measurement of height, weight, waist circumference and blood pressure.
+In individuals aged 50 years and older, handgrip was also measured.
+Blood analyses included determination of blood sugar and cholesterol levels.
+Sciensano obtained the results in a coded manner so that participants could not be identified.
+With a unique identifier, the HES data could be linked to information from the same people in the HIS.

 The HES 2018 results are an important complement to the HIS 2018 results and allow us to more accurately estimate the order of magnitude of the diabetes and obesity epidemic in Belgium.
 They also show that a lot of people have high blood pressure and excessive cholesterol without knowing it.
 They indicate that it remains important to put risk factors for cardiovascular disease and diabetes high on the agenda when implementing preventive health policy measures.
 From the age of 40, these risk factors are more common and preventive health screening to detect them is recommended.
 Detailed results of the HES are available in the final report.